Region-of-Interest Based Neural Video Compression: Introduction

-The key idea of \emph{ROI-based coders}~\cite{sikora1995shape, li2000shape, chen2006dynamic, han2008object, li2018learning, cai2020endtoend, xia2020object} is to allocate different bitrate budgets for objects or regions-of-interest (ROI) and allow non-uniform reconstruction qualities, targeting use-cases like teleconferencing.
-Traditional codecs like JPEG2000~\cite{skodras2001jpeg} and MPEG-4~\cite{vetro1999mpeg4}, which support ROI-based coding, were used as basis to build object-based coding methods~\cite{han2008object, chen2006dynamic}.
-However, they lacked adoption due to their high complexity and inherent incapacity to model arbitrary shapes due to their block-based approach.
-More recently, some works have developed ROI-based neural \emph{image} codecs.
-Some implicitly learn the ROI~\cite{li2018learning, cai2020endtoend} using a sub-network in the encoder, while others~\cite{xia2020object} cascade ROI retrieval using an external algorithm and use it for ROI-coding.
-Both approaches typically weigh the R-D objective spatially and~/~or mask the latent before quantization to reduce its entropy~\cite{habibian2019video, cai2020endtoend, xia2020object}.
-Nevertheless, existing neural ROI-based codecs~\cite{li2018learning, cai2020endtoend} have the following limitations: (1) they only work for images, (2) they use intricate masking schemes to control the rate spatially which do not exploit the Gaussian prior structure of the latent and (3) the encoding operations are tightly coupled with ROI prediction, which makes it hard for the codecs to be adapted to different ROI requirements.
+More recently, some works have developed ROI-based neural \emph{image} codecs, either by implicitly identifying the ROI as part of the encoding process~\cite{li2018learning, cai2020endtoend}, or by relying on external algorithms for its extraction~\cite{xia2020object}.
+Under both approaches the R-D objective can be spatially weighted and, additionally, the latent variables can be masked before the quantization step to reduce their entropy~\cite{habibian2019video, cai2020endtoend, xia2020object}.
+Nevertheless, existing neural ROI-based codecs have the following limitations: \emph{(i)} they only work for images, \emph{(ii)} they use intricate masking schemes to spatially control the rate, without exploiting the Gaussian structure of the latent prior distribution and \emph{(iii)} the encoding operations are tightly coupled with ROI prediction, which makes it hard for the codecs to be adapted to different ROI requirements.